CoQSol-CF CoEnzyme Q10: The Superior CoQ10 Supplement Over Grocery Store Brands

 Another good product to combine with CoQ10 is shilajit.
 Studies have shown that when CoQ10 and shilajit are supplemented together mitochondrial function is improved greater than with either one alone.
 Shilajit essentially improves the efficiency of the supplemented CoQ10.
 The combination of shilajit and CoQ10 has been shown to significantly elevate levels of ATP in the body.
 The reason for this is the fulvic acid and humic acids that are found in shilajit.
 Fulvic acid makes mitochondrial energy extraction more efficient, where humic acid speeds up the transfer of electrons along the electron transport chain.
 Put together, these mechanisms combine with the mitochondrial enhancing effects of CoQ10 to provide a very significant improvement to your body's entire energy transfer system.
 So combining CoQSol-Cf with our Primavie shilajit is a great combination that one should consider for energy and mitochondrial support.

 As mentioned earlier, many people appear to prefer the fully reduced form of Coenzyme Q10, ubiquinol.
 Why is this the case?
 In the body, and especially in mitochondrion, ubiquinol benefits are focused on directly reducing oxidation.
 This is highly important in mitochondrion as their high activity results in large amounts of oxidative stress.
 By supplementing with ubiquinol CoQ10, it is possible to directly reduce oxidation in targeted areas such as the mitochondrion.
 These ubiquinol benefits make it highly attractive to consumers, and for good reason, as these oxidation reducing ubiquinol benefits are very desirable!
 That being said, you do not necessarily have to directly supplement with ubiquinol in order to utilize ubiquinol's benefits.
 This is due to the fact that ubiquinone actually turns into ubiquinol as it travels through the electron transport chain.
 In the electron transport chain, CoQ10 exists in three forms: ubiquinone, semiquinone and ubiquinol.
 Ubiquinone is the fully oxidized form, and when it picks up a proton, it turns into the partially reduced form, semiquinone.
 Semiquinone is a highly unstable compound which is quickly further reduced to ubiquinol by picking up another proton.
-Ubiquinol may then act as an antioxidant in the mitochondria.
+Ubiquinol may then act in an oxidative support role in the mitochondria.
 However, when ubiquinol interacts with an oxidant, it becomes oxidized and loses a proton.
 This turns ubiquinol back into semiquinone.
 Semiquinone then also becomes oxidized and now we are back at the fully oxidized form of CoQ10: ubiquinone.
 This means that by either supplementing with ubiquinone or ubiquinol, you will reap similar benefits.
 That being said, supplementation of ubiquinone may act more rapidly to produce ATP whereas supplementation with ubiquinol may act more rapidly to control oxidative stress in the mitochondria.